iticek026/poc-trust-management/project/notes.md

 - [/] take a look to 5.3 chapter in diploma and consider also that - from 27.10.2024

+= rebular and mal robots report status in the same way, same bias, the mal have also coeficioent when they not respond

 Backlog

 - [x] when malicous robot report to malicious robot, it should higher their reputation score between them